List of Chicago Bears head coaches

-This is a complete list of Chicago Bears head coaches.
-There have been 17 head coaches for the Chicago Bears, including coaches for the Decatur Staleys (1919–1920) and Chicago Staleys (1921).
+There have been 18 head coaches for the Chicago Bears, including coaches for the Decatur Staleys (1919–1920) and Chicago Staleys (1921).
 The Bears franchise was founded as the Decatur Staleys, a charter member of the American Professional Football Association.
 The team moved to Chicago in 1921, and changed its name to the Bears in 1922, the same year the American Professional Football Association (APFA) changed its name to the National Football League (NFL).